DMFSouza/Fapper_Zero/README.md

 </div>

 <li>In the SD menu, you can view all the captured credentials from the captive portal in a tabular format.</li>

+# Bugs<a id="bugs"></a>

+The code has some bugs, the main one being related to the return option not working when accessing a table.
+I am working to configure the rotary encoder to understand the return function.
+I ask for everyone's understanding as this is a preliminary version of the code, and I am updating this project only in my free time.
+Any help in its development or improvement will be greatly appreciated.

 # Disclaimer<a id="disclaimer"></a>